Onegai! Samia-don

 Please!
 Psammea-don (おねがい!サミアどん, Onegai!
-Samia-don) is a Japanese anime that was broadcast from 2 April 1985 to 4 February 1986 with a total of 78 episodes produced.
+Samia-don) is a Japanese anime that was broadcast on NHK from 2 April 1985 to 4 February 1986 with a total of 39 episodes produced (consists of 78 10-minute segments).
 This anime is based on the 1902 novel Five Children and It by English author Edith Nesbit.

 The anime differs from the novel in revolving around four children rather than five.
-Three of the children (Cyril, Robert and Jane) are siblings while the fourth (Anne) is their friend and neighbor.
+Three of the children (Sil, Robert and Jane) are siblings while the fourth (Anne) is their friend and neighbor.
 The four children encounter the Psammead who, in the anime, is depicted as being yellow with a blue hat, and more of a grumpy and lazy being than mischievous.

 In Latin America and Spain, the series was known as Samed, el duende mágico ("Psammead, the magic goblin") and in France and Quebec as Sablotin.
 In the Arab world, it was known as Moghamarat Samid ("Samid's adventures").

+A Digitally remastered version was aired on KBS Kyoto and Tochigi TV in 2012, and TOKYO MX in 2015.

+Story

+England, 1980s.
+Three children discover a small, clumsy, sandy genie, the last of his kind.
+He can grant one wish each day.
+However, after the sunset, the magic wish wears off.
+The plot revolves around the children making another silly wish each day, which leads to further trouble.